We are Available 24/7

 Signs You Need to Replace a Toilet Wax Ring

-• Water pooling around the toilet base
+• Water pooling around the base of your toilet after flushing.

 How to Replace Wax Ring on Toilet